PRACTICAL ASPECTS OF THE

 - When the nonsingular sale is made the unloading is also made not only on the accounting but also in the inventory making it more agile and efficient.

-- When one has handled these systems, by a year or more it allows creating statistics that inform on the periods in which there is a greater rotation of inventories, which kind of articles are sold in greater numbers at different times, which tendency do the prices have in certain product shortage, etc.
+- When one has handled these systems, by a year or more it allows for creating statistics that inform on the periods in which there is a greater rotation of inventories, which kind of articles are sold in greater numbers at different times, which tendency do the prices have in certain product shortage, etc.

-- It allows creating standards of minimum and maximum inventory of each product individually, and an inventory average that is due to have at a certain time or period.
+- It allows for creating standards of minimum and maximum inventory of each product individually, and an inventory average that is due to have at a certain time or period.
 This software, as it always maintains updated inventory, has a very important option if a minimum level of each one of products paid attention; to at the moment at which it has arrived at the minimum amount of inventory of an article, it gives a warning so that an order is put in.

 With respect to the advantages that this class of software offers, one is due to stand out that the exact and immediate information that the program offers, to make fast decisions.
 Let us remember when the company has greater and better information this is a competitive advantage with respect to the other companies.
 For example, when paying attention to standards it can be anticipated ahead of time low inventories of certain products, or also the stagnation of certain kinds of goods in a period, easing up the decision making.